Nun-and-done: Loyola Chicago stuns top-seeded Illinois 71-58 - WTMJ

 Loyola’s handsy guards, Lucas Williamson (14 points) and Keith Clemons (two steals), kept first-team All-American Ayo Dosunmu from ever finding his comfort zone.
 He finished with nine points, 11 under his season average.
 Illini guard Trent Frazier went 1 for 10 for two points.

-Loyola held its lead in the 8-to-12-point range through most of the second half, and though Illinois made a few 4-0 flurries, it never made this a one-possession game.
+Loyola held its lead in the eight-to-12-point range through most of the second half, and though Illinois made a few 4-0 flurries, it never got this to a one-possession game.

 “We tried everything in the bag,” Illinois coach Brad Underwood said.
 “Everything that’s made us one of the most efficient offensive teams, today, just for whatever reason, didn’t work.”